justaugustus/steering/charter.md

 If a committee member chooses not to continue in their role, for whatever self-elected reason, they must notify the committee in writing.

+### Dissolution

+If committee members believe that the committee is no longer able to act in accordance with the above [mission](#mission), the committee may dissolve by a few methods:

+* Dissolution by vote
+* Dissolution by loss of committee

+See [elections](#elections) for special criteria in the instance of a general election triggered by dissolution.

+#### Dissolution by vote

+The committee must specify a date of dissolution.
+Dissolution requires an affirmative vote of 75% of committee members, and must be unanimous when the committee has four (4) or fewer members.
+If the committee is dissolved, all seats are vacated on the date specified.

+#### Dissolution by loss of committee

+In the event that 50% (or more) of the committee's members [resign](#resignation) at the same time, the entire committee will be disbanded.

 ### Removal